First, what is wolt

 Cognitive Overload-

-To minimize cognitive overload, I streamlined the interface by organizing it into four main sections, compared to the six in the current (as of January 2025) version of the Wolt app.
-This restructuring not only enhances the visual appeal and cleanliness of the interface but also improves integration between the substitution options and messaging section, facilitating clearer and more direct communication with venues and restaurants.
+To minimize cognitive overload, I streamlined the interface by consolidating it into four main sections, a reduction from the six found in the current Wolt app (as of January 2025).
+This restructured design not only creates a cleaner and more visually appealing interface but also better integrates the substitution options with the messaging section.
+The result is clearer, more direct communication between the customer and the store or restaurant.

 Microcopy -

-I developed user-centered microcopy incorporating clear calls to action (CTAs).
-The detailed and well-explained text emphasizes the significance of user actions and decision-making processes, guiding users effectively through their interactions with the app.
+I developed user-centered microcopy that incorporates clear calls to action (CTAs).
+The text is intentionally detailed to emphasize the significance of each user action, guiding them through the decision-making process and ensuring a clear, effective interaction with the app.

 Conclusion and next steps